badeggg/mock-api/README.md

 ## Why _this_ mock-api?
 - least dependent
   + least coordination with back-end developers in coding _all_ your front-end logic and styles
-  + the only information you need is the api defination: method, path, querys, reponse structure etc.
+  + the only information you need is the api defination: method, path, queries, reponse structure etc.
   + and of course you may mock any response as you want, such as an error response specifically
 - localized
   + no bother to start and maintain a mock service on a virtual machine